What parent doesn’t love to see their teenager do well in sports? But for some parents, enthusiasm can go too far.

-“It can be detrimental to the athlete,” agrees Ron Grant, a former athletic director with University School in Shaker Heights, Ohio.
+“It can be detrimental to the athlete,” agrees Ron Grant, a former athletic director with University School in Shaker Heights, Ohio and a 2016 inductee in the Ohio Interscholastic Athletic Administrators Association Hall of Fame.
 “Kids already feel so much pressure.”
 He adds.
 “They can be withdrawn or even quit because of it.”

-Your Teen caught up with Grant and another longtime coach, Don Gries—head lacrosse coach for Solon High School—to get tips for how to be a spectator and a parent.
+Your Teen caught up with Grant and another longtime coach, Donald Gries—former head lacrosse coach for Solon High School—to get tips for how to be a spectator and a parent.

 6. Attend as many events as you can.